 This is a protein that is produced by the developing egg.
 The more eggs you have in the ovary, the higher the level.
 Conversely, very low values indicate very low egg numbers and fertility.

 These days many women are using ovarian reserve testing to determine their fertility potential.
-The test takes no more that 15 minutes to complete and FSH blood test results are generally available within 24 hours.
+The test results of both AMH and FSH can be obtained in 10 days.
 If you wish to have this done, please make an appointment to come in during your menstruation.